-Photograph the same thing three times.
-Sounds tedious — or artistic?
+Photographing the same thing three times sounds tedious.
+But could it be artistic?
 Pattern in photography can draw the eye, make us think and turn the simplest objects into artwork.

 Most photography tip lists encourage budding photographers to try something new.
 This is not that kind of list — because I’m going to encourage you to try more of the same thing, all in a single photo.

-Here’s why patterns in photography work, and a few tips to make repetition anything but boring.
+Here’s why regular patterns in photography work.
+And a few tips to make repetition anything but boring.

-Patterns in photography create that same attention.
-Something that we’d normally overlook, when framed to highlight the pattern, suddenly becomes intriguing.
+Patterns in photography create attention.
+Think of something easy to overlook.
+When framed to highlight the pattern, it becomes intriguing.

-Maybe you pass by the same row of houses on your way to work.
-If you align the roofs just right, that familiar view suddenly looks different and artistic.
+You might pass by the same row of houses on your way to work.
+But what if you align the roofs in the right way?
+Then that familiar view looks different and artistic.

 Recognizing patterns is a composition technique that creates a stronger image.
 Shapes and lines are composition techniques as well.

 Patterns take them to a new level by repeating those shapes and lines.
-They can also give way to texture when tiny repeating patterns create a familiar, touchable surface.
+They can also give way to texture.
+This is when tiny repeating patterns create a familiar, touchable surface.

 Recognizing patterns takes practice and an understanding of how they work.
 Here are a few tips and techniques for using patterns in photography to guide the way.